senesis/CAMMAC/doc/source/introduction.rst

   notebook parameters

-- and two notebooks for handling the selection of the set of CMIP6 dataset versions used by the figure notebooks
+- and two notebooks for handling the selection of the set of CMIP6 dataset versions used by the figure notebooks for the case of AR6 report

 In addition, a series of fixed fields representing the land fraction for all models used has been gathered in a specific directory, in